The digressions of the Baobab Man

 This name is not one I chose.

-It was given to me in Bamako, one evening in 2007, by Malian musicians who kept filing into my NGO bedroom to record demos on my makeshift equipment.
-They watched this foreigner who refused to go home, who set up microphones in rooms too small, who wrote reports by day and produced music by night, and they christened me: the Baobab Man.
+It was given to me in Bamako, one evening in 2007, by Malian musicians who came to record demos on my makeshift equipment.
+They watched this foreigner who wrote reports by day and produced music by night, and they christened me: the Baobab Man.

-I kept the name because it said something true.
+I kept the name because it says something true.
+Not what I am.
+But what I aspire to be.

 The baobab does not define itself.
-It leaves that to the naturalists.
 It simply exists in the world, and does what it has always done: grow without making a sound.